-I get quite a few questions about a few of my piercings (you can check them all out in this post) from time to time.
-Specifically my conch piercing.
+I get quite a few questions about my piercings (you can check them all out in this post) from time to time.
+Specifically, my conch piercing.
 Many people just have a cuff which I may actually suggest doing.
 It’s an insanely painful piercing to not only pierce but also heal.
 As in, it took over 9 months and was not pretty or comfortable.
 A few years ago I switched out all my ear piercings from that high school sterling silver crap we all had and swapped them out for high-quality yellow gold.
 They look so much better and match the rest of my jewelry.
 I also think they’re a little more elevated and feel more grown up.

 7. Gold Bracelets

 The question I get asked the MOST about when it comes to jewelry is usually where are those gold chain bracelets from.
 I wear two gold bracelets every single day.
 One is from my Dad that I basically took from him and had it sized for me.
 No backsies!
 It’s a classic Italian style chain link bracelet.
 The other is a more dainty gold link bracelet that my Dad bought me while in Italy.
 Both are classics that you find EVERYWHERE in Italy.
 They mean so much to me because they were not only from my Dad, but speak to my Italian heritage as well.

 One of my favorite childhood pieces of jewelry is a gold signet ring with a J on it.
 It’s the perfect pinky ring and an essential piece of jewelry to round out your collection.
 There are so many options to choose from now from affordable to more fine jewelry options that even have pretty gemstones in them.